rezhaTanuharja/minimalistNVIM/README.md

     -->git clone https://github.com/rezhaTanuharja/minimalistNVIM.git ~/.config/nvim<!--
     --></code></pre>
     <p>
-        Once you have all the files inside '~/.config/nvim/', simply start Neovim and <a href="https://github.com/folke/lazy.nvim.git">Lazy</a> will automatically install all of the plugins in this project.
+        Subsequently, simply start Neovim and <a href="https://github.com/folke/lazy.nvim.git">Lazy</a> will automatically install all of the plugins.
+        Keep in mind that if you have not installed the required language servers or debug adapter protocol implementations, you may encounter errors.
     </p>
 </div>
 <div id="looks">